-Michelle Obama's Tweet About Parker Curry's Halloween Costume Of Her Is So Heartwarming
+Michelle Obama's Tweet About Her Tiniest Fan's Halloween Costume Is Just Adorable

 If you've been needing a break from the frenzy of politics as the country is just days away from the midterm elections, you're not the only one.
 The former first lady apparently needed to take a moment to appreciate something other than polls this week.
 Michelle Obama's tweet about Parker Curry's Halloween costume won the internet on Thursday, after the first lady's biggest fan came up with the best Halloween costume — Obama herself.